 Of course time can be a factor.
 However, most of the above is a one-time investment that sets your course and pays back very quickly!

 If you’re really stuck, there are services out there that can do the work for you.
-Guest Hook can help with your branding and your words, the Airbnb Guidebook or something like Touch Stay can help with your guest information.
+Guest Hook can help with your branding and your words, the Airbnb Guidebook or something like a Touch Stay digital Airbnb welcome book can help with your guest information.
 There’s even a service like MaidThis that can help ensure your home is left spick and span, helping with that all-important first impression!

 Go get those 5-star reviews!